fereshtehforghani/mean-shift-for-SSL/README.md

-# Reproducing MeanShift for Self-Supervised Learning Project
+# Reproducing MeanShift for Self-Supervised Learning

 This repository contains the code used to reproduce the MeanShift for Self-Supervised Learning project.
 The project aims to explore the use of MeanShift clustering for self-supervised learning of image representations.